Shinetaku/DotNet-Core-SteelToe-Workshop/Session-01/Lab-02/README.md

 ![alt text][appManagerMarketplace]
 2. Choose the MySql service, and a capacity plan.
 In this case the 100mb plan will be used
 ![alt text][appManagerMySql]
-3. Click the blue 'Select this plan' button, name the new instance as mysql-100mb, select the Development space, select the fortune-teller-services app, and click the blue 'Add' button
+3. Click the blue 'Select this plan' button, name the new instance as mysql-100mb, select the <STUDENT-X> space, select the fortune-teller-services app, and click the blue 'Add' button
 ![alt text][appManagerMySqlValues]

 ## Update App Manifest